 Dave Habiger has been a Senior Advisor to Silver Lake since 2013.
 He is the former CEO of the NDS Group, a leading provider of technology solutions for the digital pay-TV industry, which was acquired by Cisco in 2012 for $5 billion.
 Mr. Habiger also served as CEO at Sonic Solutions, a digital media software provider, where he was a leader in the industry transformation from DVDs to the distribution of film and television content via the Internet.
 Prior to Sonic Solutions he founded Providence Productions, a media production company.
 Mr. Habiger was named 2009 Entrepreneur of the Year by the American Business Defense and Advisory Council and in 2011 was named an Ernst & Young Entrepreneur of the Year.
 He regularly appears as an industry expert on major media outlets including CNBC, CNN, and Bloomberg TV.
 Mr. Habiger is a director on numerous public and private boards, including the Silicon Valley Leadership Group, the National Association of Corporate Directors, the Center for Corporate Innovation, and the Advisory Board of the University of Chicago.
 He received a bachelor's degree in business administration from St. Norbert College and an M.B.A from the University of Chicago.

-Jason Rosenthal joined Silver Lake as a Senior Advisor in 2012.
+Jason Rosenthal has been a Senior Advisor to Silver Lake since 2012.
 He later became an Operating Executive at Silver Lake and returned to his role as a Senior Advisor in 2013.
 He is currently CEO of Lytro, working on the next generation of film and television production with Light Field technology.